children hugging their mother after wrongful death in family

 • Investigations also take time.
 Once you decide to work with our wrongful death attorney, our team will need time to thoroughly investigate your claim.
 We will need to request medical bills, medical records, and reports from medical specialists.
 Our lawyers may also need to consult with forensic specialists and other specially trained professionals to help build a strong case on your behalf.

-Therefore, if you have lost a loved one, you should contact our experienced wrongful death attorneys in Columbia right away to begin work on your behalf.
+Therefore, if you have lost a loved one, you should contact an experienced Columbia personal injury lawyer who specializes in wrongful death cases right away to begin work on your behalf.
 At Stewart Law Offices, our team works hard to take the burden off your family during this difficult time.
 Call now for a no-risk and no-obligation free consultation.

 What Types of Accidents Can Result in a Wrongful Death?